 What Is GDPR?

-General Data Protection Regulation (GDPR) is the latest update to EU privacy regulations adopted in April 2016.
+General Data Protection Regulation (GDPR) is the latest update to EU privacy regulations adopted in April 2016 to come into effect in May 2018.
 GDPR significantly strengthens requirements on protection of the personal data.
 Some analytics have noted that the new law raises a thorny issue whether businesses can withstand such a challenge.
 At the same time, new regulations are considered to be a significant milestone in a world roadmap of privacy protection.
 GDPR affects all sectors of the economy and brings really noticeable changes, namely:

 - Extended definition of the personal information